 Another note on budget planning, if you were awarded alimony or child support: Your ex may be legally required to make those payments, but in reality, you might not always get them.
 It might be a good idea to plan your spending based on your income alone, if you can.
-That may mean you’ll want to plan how you’ll negotiate a raise or look into some coaching.
+That may mean you’ll want to plan how you’ll negotiate a raise.
 If you’re re-entering the workforce, take a look at resources like Après or iRelaunch, which give guidance to women coming back from a career break.

 Pump up that emergency fund